Last updated: 06 Feb 2025

 These are the documents usually required for getting a duplicate RC.
 However, the actual precise document list may differ from state to state.

-How to go for a vehicle registration renewal?
+Vehicle registration renewal: How to go for it?

 The new vehicle registration remains valid for a stipulated period.
 After that, you must renew the registration certificate.
 The application for the renewal of registration cannot be made more than 60 days before the expiry date.
 You can easily apply for vehicle registration renewal in the Parivahan portal.
 Here’s how: